peterducan-hub/Comfyui_DualVideoCompare/README.md

-# Dual Video Preview for ComfyUI
+# Dual Video Compare for ComfyUI

 Node to compare 2 videos with slider.
 At this point pretty random collection of utility, model optimization and QoL nodes, while keeping dependencies at minimum.